iwpnd/iwpnd.github.io/_posts/2020-01-16-deploy-fastapi-to-aws-lambda.markdown

 Let's assume that you already have registered an [AWS account](https://aws.amazon.com/free), setup a user other than `root` and have installed and configured [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) properly.
 The latter is not requirement, as you do everything we do in the AWS console, yet it's not a bad idea to learn the AWS CLI anyways.

 ### Setup a new role for AWS Lambda to assume
 First we setup a role that the AWS Lambda will assume within our AWS account.
 Roles are AWSs way to enforce the [principle of least priviledge](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when it comes to the resources an AWS Lambda can execute or have access to.
 Go to the [IAM console](https://console.aws.amazon.com/iam/), select *Roles* and *Create*.
 That'll take you into the *Role creation* screen where you will choose a *AWS service* as the trusted entity and select *Lambda* as the service that will use the role we're going to create.
 Press next and it'll take you to the *Permissions* tab.
 Here you can either create a permission policy from scratch or select one of the existing ones.
 Keep in mind that the permissions vary depending on the purpose of the Lambda function.
 We'll take an existing permission for now.
 Search for `lambda` and select the `AWSLambdaBasicExecutionRole` which only allows our Lambda to write logs to AWS Cloudwatch.
 Press next, give it a tag or don't and press *Review*.
 Now you're prompted to give it a name.
-Choose a meaningful name (e.g. LambdaApiRole) and continue to create the role, which takes you pack to *Roles* where you click your newly created role and mark down the Role ARN ([Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)).
+Choose a meaningful name (e.g. fastapilambdarole) and continue to create the role, which takes you pack to *Roles* where you click your newly created role and mark down the Role ARN ([Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)).

 ### Setup an AWS S3 bucket
 For small applications that only use vanilla python without external libraries one could quickly copy and paste the code into the AWS Lambda console.
 Bigger applications that use third-party libraries however will either be uploaded as a zip file, or in our case we will provide the location of our deployment package as an AWS S3 bucket.
 If you have AWS CLI properly setup you can create a bucket with: